ppy/osu-wiki/wiki/Contests/KPMC/1/en.md

 ### Judging criteria

-- **Music Representation (15pts):** how well the map reflects the music, through its emphasis, patterning, etc.
+- **Music Representation (15):** How well the map reflects the music, through its emphasis, patterning, etc.
-- **Creativity (15pts):** how the map stands out compared to the other submissions.
+- **Creativity (15):** How the map stands out compared to the other submissions.
-- **Rankability (5pts):** how suitable the map is for ranking.
+- **Rankability (5):** How suitable the map is for ranking.
 This means ensuring it is timed correctly and follows osu!mania Ranking Criteria (both overall and difficulty-specific).
-- **Judge Impression (5pts):** how well the judges believe the map is put together.
+- **Judge Impression (5):** How well the judges believe the map is put together.
 They can award points based on aspects they find noteworthy or memorable.

 ## Notes
 [^ranked]: The top 3 submissions will receive 2 nominations if the mapper wishes to.